casper-network/docs-archive/introduction/product-specification/persistent-storage-model.md

 Blocks are the atomic unit of consensus between nodes � the atomic increment of forward progress of the decentralized computer.
 Either all deploys contained in a block are executed or none are.
 The deploys in a block can be executed concurrently \(in no guaranteed order\) or serially \(in the order in which they appear in the block\) as specified by a field in each block.

-\[dapps can influence the allocation of their depoys to blocks using incentize fees\]

 dApps have no control over how or when their deploys are allocated to blocks or the execution semantics of the blocks in which their deploys appear. dApps can only control contract execution order within a deploy, not across deploys.
 If a dApp requires a particular contract execution order, all such dependent contracts must be executed within the same deploy by being called in the appropriate order from the session contract.
 Because of the account nonce described earlier, each deploy will be executed only once by the decentralized computer even if submitted to multiple nodes.
 In general blocks will contain deploys from different dApps.

 ## Commutativity